Inviting people onto Mastodon and the Fediverse

 What about safety?
 How safe are third party apps compared to official apps?

-Obviously it’s a bad idea to ever install random apps from sources you don’t trust, but the apps listed on this page are all well-established and are also recommended on the official Mastodon website’s apps page ⧉ (scroll down past the official apps section).
+Obviously it’s a bad idea to ever install random unknown apps from sources you don’t trust.
+However, the apps listed on this page are all well-established and recommended on the official Mastodon website’s apps page ⧉ (scroll down past the official apps section).

 Also, most of the apps listed are open source so their workings are visible to anyone in the outside world.
 Any shenanigans in what a widely-used open source app does would be noticed fairly soon by outside observers.